samuelcharberet/data_synthesis/README.md

 analysis of our samples, I will continue to build a database that will allow to test the effect of different qualitative and quantitative traits on egestions/excretions chemical composition, as well as estimating the net nutrient fluxes in various ecosystem contexts.

+Here, I combine excretion and egestion chemical composition data with species-level trait data (e.g. bodymass, diet) and confront both to investigate correlations.

+The chemical composition data can be found in "1_data/1_data_nutrient".
+It is further subdivided into "1_data_literature" consisting of a collection of publication data, and "2_data_samples" which is a complementary dataset of chemical analysis that I did.
+Both datasets have the same structure and are simply combined.

+The traits data can be found in "1_data/2_data_traits" and consist of collection of publicly available trait databases published for specific taxonomic groups, mostly at the species level.
+These databases do not have the same structure and are thus combined using a procedure in which the simplest trait categorization is chosen, and data are chosen based on completeness.

+The R functions running the analyses are found in the "R" repository and their execution order is specified through the "_targets.r" file.